sql-formatter-org/sql-formatter-vscode/README.md

 `SQL-Formatter-VSCode.trailingNewline`: Whether to ensure there is a trailing newline at the end of the file

 `SQL-Formatter-VSCode.paramTypes`: Specifies parameter placeholders types to support

+## Issues

+Please report issues here: https://github.com/sql-formatter-org/sql-formatter/issues

+Use the FORMATTING template if it is an issue related the formatting of the SQL, otherwise, please use the VSCODE template for issues with running the VSCode Extension